SoftUni/Programming-Basics-Book-JS-EN/chapter-06-nested-loops.md

  */
 document.addEventListener("DOMContentLoaded", appInit);
 ```
 The event **`DOMContentLoaded`** confirms that the browser has finished will all actions connected to the creation of the **`DOM`** tree.
-Adding to it using **`addEventListener(...)`** provides it with correct run of our Javascript program.
+Adding to it using **`addEventListener(...)`** provides it with a correct run of our Javascript program.

 When the browser is ready, it will run our starting function **`appInit()`**.
-Result from the function is:
+The result from our function is:

 - Hooks our function **`drawHandler()`** to the **`click`** event of the **Draw** button.
 - Initial call of **`drawHandler()`** is to fill the stars from our current HTML.

-If you have problem with the project above **watch the video** in the beginning of this chapter.
-Inside the video the application is made live step by step with a lot of explanations.
+If you have a problem with the project above **watch the video** at the beginning of this chapter.
+Inside the video, the application is made live step by step with a lot of explanations.
 You can also ask in the **Softuni Forum**: https://softuni.bg/forum.